-Parents can be assured that all concerns and complaints will be treated seriously and confidentially.
 Correspondence, statements and records relating to individual complaints are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the Education and Skills Act 2008 requests access to them.
+There may also be other circumstances in which the School is required to share information relating to a concern or a complaint in order to comply with its legal or regulatory obligations.

 The School is here for your child and you can be assured that your child will not be penalised for a complaint that you (or your child) raises in good faith.